Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Conclusion

 \section{Conclusion}

-We propose a diagnostic benchmark for multimodal models, that probes for memory, abstraction, physics, and semantic capabilities, across visual, audio, and text modalities, using real-world videos purposefully designed and filmed to show interesting perceptual situations.
+We propose a diagnostic benchmark for multimodal models, to probe for memory, abstraction, physics, and semantic capabilities, across visual, audio, and text modalities, using real-world videos purposefully designed and filmed to show interesting perceptual situations.
 Solving the tasks requires different types of reasoning: descriptive, explanatory, predictive, and counterfactual.
-The videos are densely labeled with six types of annotations (objects and point tracks, action and sound segments, multiple-choice and grounded video question-answer pairs), which enables evaluating models across many different dimensions on a common set of videos.
-It also sets up a foundation for more advanced future tasks that combine these annotations in various ways.
+The videos are densely labeled with six types of annotations (objects and point tracks, action and sound segments, multiple-choice and grounded video question-answers).
 We are open-sourcing the videos and the annotations in the train and validation splits, together with per-task baseline results and evaluation code.
-A challenge server is available, to evaluate models on the held-out test split.
+A challenge server is available to evaluate models on the held-out test split.
 In principle, any model can be evaluated on our benchmark, either in a zero/few-shot setting or by fine-tuning on our limited train split.
 An ideal perception model would be able to perform all the tasks in our benchmark.
-We address ethical and societal aspects that our work may impact in the supplementary material.
-Our results suggest that state-of-the-art zero-shot video-language models do only slightly above a dummy frequency based baseline, whereas humans in the same setting are nearly perfect.
-This gives a new perspective on understanding models' limitations and could help narrowing down areas of improvement to guide research.
-In addition, by combining low-level and high-level annotations across multiple modalities and tasks, we hope to enable cross-pollination between communities that are currently fairly fragmented, \eg the community working on tasks like tracking and flow estimation using benchmarks like KITTI~\cite{Geiger2012CVPR} or Sintel~\cite{Butler:ECCV:2012}, with the community working on high-level scene understanding using benchmarks like ImageNet, Kinetics, or VQA.
-Finally, we hope to collaborate with the community to continuously grow and improve this benchmark, by adding new videos, tasks, modalities, tool use, or even new languages, to build a comprehensive diagnostic test for multimodal perception models.
+Our results suggest that state-of-the-art zero-shot or few-shot video-language models are not able to outperform a dummy frequency-based baseline, whereas humans in the same setting are nearly perfect.
+We discuss limitations, and ethical and societal aspects in the appendix.
+We hope that our work will contribute to understanding models' limitations (through direct evaluation and interpretability analysis supported by the different types of annotations) and narrowing down areas of improvement to guide research towards general perception models.